-- Peer Group Behavior Modeling: Model how devices that belong to the same special-purpose peer group behave from different perspectives and identify when an attacker has compromised a device and causes it to start acting differently than its peers.
+- Peer Group Behavior Modeling: Model how devices that behave similarly historically interact with the rest of the network and identify when an attacker has compromised a member of the group and causes it to start acting differently than its peers.

 Investigation: Automating Analysis for Accelerated Triage & Response

-The third function category is Investigation, which is in charge of providing automated analysis for potential threats detected and assisting in the triage, investigation and remediation processes.
-We spent significant effort building and refining ML components in the Investigation category because we believe detecting potential threats is only half of the battle.
-Being able to easily triage, investigate and remediate threats is equally important to our customers.
+The third subsystem is Investigation, which is in charge of providing automated analysis for potential threats detected and assisting in the triage, investigation and remediation processes.
+We spent significant effort building and refining components in this subsystem because detecting potential threats is only half of the battle.
+Being able to easily triage, investigate, and remediate threats is equally important to our customers.

-Along with optimized investigation workflows, components of this function category are a key part of ExtraHop's differentiation.
-Two examples of ML components we have in this category are:
+Along with optimized investigation workflows, components in this subsystem are a key part of ExtraHop's differentiation.
+Three examples of ML components we have in this subsystem are: